 The internship year provides an excellent opportunity to build upon your strong foundation of clinical skills and academic knowledge in order to create a bridge from your graduate training to the world of professional psychology practice.
 We hope that the unique experiences you will have this year will serve to both challenge and inspire you.
-Here at Montefiore, we strive to help you develop your professional identity through a balance of encouraging your independence and offering you support.
-While our psychology faculty members are diverse in their theoretical orientations and represent the many paths a psychologist may take, they are all united in their commitment to the goal of sharing their wisdom and experience in order to maximize your learning throughout the internship year.
+Here at Montefiore, we strive to help you develop your professional identity through a balance of presenting you with rich and complex cases while both offering you support and encouraging your independence.
+While our psychology faculty members are diverse in their theoretical orientations and represent the many paths a psychologist may take, they are all united in their commitment to sharing their wisdom and experience with you in order to maximize your learning throughout the internship year.

-This handbook is provided to make your transition into the department as smooth as possible and to address many of the frequently asked questions that arise during the internship year.
-Hopefully the information provided here will at least help to clarify two most frequently asked questions at the start of the year: "What am I supposed to be doing?" and "Who am I supposed to be working with?"
+This handbook is provided to help make your transition into the department as smooth as possible and to address many of the frequently asked questions that arise during the internship year.
+Hopefully, the information provided here will at least help to clarify two most frequently asked questions at the start of the year: "What am I supposed to be doing?" and "Who am I supposed to be doing it with?"
 Please review the handbook and use it as a reference during the first few weeks - and then keep it around so you can use it as a resource throughout the year!

-Life at Montefiore Medical Center may seem overwhelming at first but rest assured that as you become oriented to each clinical service and gain familiarity with the policies and procedures, you will start to feel more and more comfortable.
+Life at Montefiore Medical Center (and in the Bronx!) may seem overwhelming at first but rest assured that as you become oriented to each clinical service and gain familiarity with the policies and procedures of the hospital, you will feel more and more comfortable.
 If you have any questions at any time, please feel free to contact me or any of our faculty members for assistance.
-We're all here to help!
+We are all here to help make this year all that you had hoped for - and more!